tjjlemaire/fusnetwork/README.md

 # FUS network

-This repository contains a simplistic network model to run simulations of FUS cortical neuromodulation.
+This repository contains a simplistic network model to run simulations of FUS cortical neuromodulation, as reported in the Nature BME paper by Estrada et al. (2025).

 ## Installation